 \subsection{Actions of series citelangis operads}

 We now discuss the action of series $k$-citelangis operads~$\tidyCitelangisSeries$ and~$\messyCitelangisSeries$ on certain $k$-permutations and $k$-posets.
 Our presentation closely follows the prototype given by the actions of the parallel $k$-citelangis operads presented in \cref{subsec:actionParallelCitalangisOperads}.
+More precisely, the structure, phrasing and notations here are a carbon copy of that of \cref{subsec:actionParallelCitalangisOperads}.
+However, all definitions differ, in particular that of the compositions of multiposets and multipermutations.
+In particular, substituing $k = 2$ in this section does not recover \cref{subsec:actionParallelCitalangisOperads}.
 We start with some combinatorial considerations on certain $k$-permutations.